Charlotte, Queen of Cyprus

 Charlotte (28 June 1444 – 16 July 1487) was the Queen of Cyprus from 1458 until 1464.
 She was the eldest and only surviving daughter of King John II of Cyprus and Helena Palaiologina.
 At the age of 14, she succeeded to the Cypriot throne upon the death of her father.
 Her illegitimate half-brother, James, challenged her right to the crown.
 With the support of the Egyptians, he forced her to flee the island in 1463, and he was later crowned king.
 She made a military attempt to regain her throne, but was unsuccessful, and died childless in Rome.

 Family and childhood

 Charlotte was born in Nicosia on 28 June 1444, the eldest and only surviving daughter of King John II of Cyprus and Helena Palaiologina.
 Her younger sister Cleopha died in June 1448, shortly before Charlotte's fourth birthday, leaving her the sole legitimate heir to the Cypriot throne and her father's titles.
 She had an illegitimate half-brother, James, born to her father's Greek mistress Marietta de Patras.

 She was raised in the Byzantine tradition and spoke fluent Greek, which she learned from her mother.
 She could write French, Italian, and possibly Latin, but throughout her life spoke mainly Greek.
 Due to her outspoken manner, Pope Pius II called her the "Greek torrent".

 Queen of Cyprus

+Charlotte was named Princess of Antioch in 1456.
+The same year she married her first husband, John of Portugal.
+The marriage might have been intitiated by John's aunt Isabella of Portugal, Duchess of Burgundy, in order to acquire a naval base in the Mediterannean for safe passage of bands of Burgundian Crusaders into the Holy Land.

+Charlottes husband tried to counterbalance the Greek Orthodox influence of his mother-in-law, Helena Palaiologina.
+But after a time the relationship between John and Helena became so strained that he and Charlotte moved to the home of Peter of Lusignan.

+After a short illness (allegedly due to poisoning by Helena), he died in 1457 and was buried in the Church of St. Francis in Nicosia.